strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

 ## Argo App Pointing at a Chart in a Git Repo

-Another option for deploying a helm chart with Argo is by generating a chart and storing it directly in a git repo.
+Another option for deploying a Helm Chart with Argo is by generating a chart and storing it directly in a git repo.
 When using this option, users will provide a git repo URL and the path to the `Chart.yaml` file.
-Argo will automatically detect the helm chart and render the chart when deploying.
+Argo will automatically detect the Helm Chart and render the chart when deploying.

 Charts stored in the git repo can be a fully self contained chart, utilizing templates, or it can take advantage of chart dependencies, to deploy either charts hosted in a Helm Repo or another chart in the same git repo.